Men’s testosterone levels decrease about 1-2% every year, but this decline is expected after the age of 30.

 Testicles form in the abdomen before birth and should move down to the scrotum.
 Sometimes they don't, which the Cleveland Clinic notes can fix itself .

 But if not, it can cause testicle malfunction and lower testosterone.

 Typically, males have one X and one Y chromosome.
 Klinefelter syndrome brings an extra X, leading to abnormal testicle development and reduced testosterone .

 Excess iron in the blood can harm the testicles or pituitary gland, messing with testosterone levels.

 Physical Injury to the Testicles

-Injury in both testicles can impair total testosterone production and cause hypogonadism.
+Injuring both testicles can slash testosterone production and lead to hypogonadism.

-Chemotherapy or radiation can impede testosterone and sperm production.
-Although the effects of both treatments are often temporary, permanent infertility is still possible .
+Chemotherapy or radiation might hinder testosterone and sperm production.
+While usually temporary, the National Cancer Institute warns of potential permanent infertility .